 According to the lawsuit, the Athens apartment complex “was poorly maintained.”
 The apartment buildings had become a haven for gun violence and other violent crime that continually threatened residents and guests before the shooting that caused Ms. Callaway’s death.
 Clarke Gardens Apartments and its management were aware of the problem.
 They knew more had to be done, yet they refused to take the necessary steps to protect residents.

 For instance, the apartment complex and its management had no meaningful security measures in place despite the crime that plagued residents.
 Beasley Allen’s premises liability lawyers also allege that the defendants failed to expel the criminals and dangerous individuals who threatened residents and guests.
 The defendants also failed to conduct reasonable inspections that could have revealed the dangerous conditions and security vulnerabilities.
-Due to the defendants’ poor oversight, the safety and well-being of those who lived at Clarke Gardens Apartments continued to deteriorate.
+Due to the defendants’ poor oversight and property management negligence, the safety and well-being of those who lived at Clarke Gardens Apartments continued to deteriorate.
 Adding to the problem was the defendants’ failure to warn residents about these dangerous conditions.

 The refusal of Clarke Gardens Apartments to confront the dangerous circumstances that led to Ms. Callaway’s tragic death has left her son without his mother and forced him to witness what no child should ever have to see – his mother’s terrifying last moments on earth.
 While we cannot bring her back or erase that horrific night, we can seek justice for the family and accountability for the defendants’ negligence.